Boen97/BackStore/notes/computer-network/Chapter-3-2-transport-multiplexing.md

 ## Connection-Oriented MultiPlexing and Demultiplexing

 TCP socket are identified by source IP address, source port number, desitination IP address, desitination port number

+## port scanning

+nmap most free and popular port scanning application.

+If a host is found to be running an application with a known security flaw (e.g., a SQL server listening on port 1434 was subject to a buffer overflow, allowing a remote user to execute arbitrary code on the vulnerable host, a flaw exploited by the Slammer worm [CERT 2003–04]), then that host is ripe for attack. hacker first figout out whick port are accept TCP or UDP, and whick application are running, then use the application security flaw to attack.

+the nmap are just sequentially scan ports, both TCP and UDP are sequentially scaned